sadykova/Mapping_GTD/README.md

-# Mapping-GTD
+# Mapping terrorist events
-This is a code for mapping terrorist events using Python's Matplotlib Basemap.
+In this project I employ Python's Matplotlib Basemap to map terrorist events from GTD.